JaneEnabling/docs/ABOUT.md

 if CB's are published public
   - Everyone can see them; They don't look like code.
 They look like color coded buttons, or bricks, or symbols... you get the point, something small, drag and droppable, and looks nothing like a piece of code.
+  - Indexed by devise modal / functionality / role of Jane device

 if CB's are published private
   - Only allowable entities may access them ie. team pages, company pages, etc